Deletion in abstract Voronoi diagrams in expected linear time and related problems: Insertion in a Voronoi-like diagram

-By Lemma~\ref{lem:distinctregions}, $J_x^{i+1}$ and $J_y^{j+1}$ always enter a new region of $\vld(\pp)$ that has not been visited yet; thus, conditions (1) or (2) of Lemma~\ref{lem:finish} must be fulfilled at some point of the induction.
-Hence, the proof of Theorem~\ref{thm:mergecorrect} is complete.
-Completing the induction establishes also that the conditions of Lemmas~\ref{lem:vertexonarc} and~\ref{lem:gammabad} can never be met, thus, no vertex of $J(\beta)$, except its endpoints, can be on a boundary arc of $\pp$.
+By Lemma~\ref{lem:distinctregions}, $J_x^{i+1}$ and $J_y^{j+1}$ always enter a new region of $\vld(\pp)$ that has not been visited in any previous step.
+Hence, conditions (1) or (2) of Lemma~\ref{lem:finish} must be fulfilled at some point of the induction, completing the proof of Theorem~\ref{thm:mergecorrect}.